daniel-molina/visualequation/doc/UI.md

 > is used in VE as an alternative to C-x.
 ##### possible-completions (M-?, right click and select in menu)
 List in a graphical window the possible variations of the selected subequation.
-You can choose one using the cursor keys and accept it with RETURN, C-j or C-m.
+You can choose one using the mouse or cursor keys and RETURN, C-j or C-m.
 To abort, use ESC or a key binding associated to abort.
-There will be window buttons too.

 ##### insert-completions
 Not used.

-Default keybing, M-*, is used to introduce productories.
+> **Note**: Default keybing, M-*, is used to introduce productories.
 ##### menu-complete (M-@)
 Replace selection with a variation.
 Repeated execution of the command steps through the list of possible variations, inserting each match in turn.
 At